R&D Tax Credits Explained: 2025 Guide

 3. Account for every penny

 How much relief your company receives depends, to a large degree, on your claim size.
-So, important to account for every penny of eligible expenditure
+So, important to account for every penny of eligible expenditure.

 You can do this by going through your outgoings and checking which are eligible.
 Make sure you cover your costs for utilities, consumables and all staff that were involved in the project, including those involved in eligible indirect activities.

-4. Work in your financial year
+4. Work in your accounting period

-5. Balance your technical narrative
+5. Balance your technical data and costs

 6. Double, triple, quadruple check!